 —————–Is LIDAR necessary for autonomous cars?————-

-The fact that Apple’s car project will use the LiDAR system is no big surprise.
-Most of the self-driving vehicles being developed include laser scanning technology between their various sensors; indeed, it is quicker to name projects that do not depend on LIDAR to some extent.
+The fact that Apple’s car project will plan to use the LiDAR system is no big surprise.
+M0st of the self-driving vehicles being developed include laser scanning techn0l0gy between their various sensors; indeed, it is quicker to name projects that do not depend on LIDAR to some extent.
 Tesla’s Elon Musk is perhaps the most outspoken critic, maintaining that the existing EV, ultrasonic, and array of radar-based sensors can provide sufficient scanning performance for Level 4 and Level 5 autonomy.

 Most of the other automakers, and projects, working on self-driving cars have at least one LIDAR sensor, and usually several.
-Falling technology costs have also made it into production vehicles as sensors for Level 2 and Level 3 advanced driver assistance systems (ADAS) .
-Volvo, for example, plans to equip its upcoming SPA 2 platform for future vehicles with Luminar LIDAR, after first invested in a sensor company in 2018.
+Falling techn0l0gy c0sts have als0 made it into production vehicles as sensors for Level 2 and Level 3 advanced driver assistance systems (ADAS) .
+V0lv0, for example, plans t0 equip its upc0ming SPA 2 platform for future vehicles with Luminar L!DAR, after first invested in a sens0r company in 2018.